Toluwaa-o/ChatApp/README.md

 # ChatApp
 ### Built with NextJS, Tailwind CSS and PostgreSQL

-This is a web application that allows users to interact with other users on the app.
+This is a web application that allows users to interact with other users on the app through texting.
 It includes:

 1. Authentication functionality (Sign Up, Sign In, Sign Out)
 2. Search functionality (To find friends by username)